How to start a spa or salon in Ontario

 Table of contents

 A salon or spa may provide a range of services from personal care to cosmetic care.
 Before opening your business, consider which type of services you would like to offer.

 Some common types of spa/salon businesses are:

 This guide focuses on operating an independent spa or salon.
-For information on buying a franchise, visit The Canadian Franchise Association website or call 1-800-665-4232.
+For information on buying a franchise, visit The Canadian Franchise Association online or call 1-800-665-4232.

 When you start a business there are several things to consider before you can sell your product or service.
 Most businesses in Ontario need to complete a minimum of three basic steps:

 - Find out what licences and regulations apply to your type of business